UCSCLibrary/NuxeoLink/README.md

 **Configuration:**

+NOTE: The NuxeoLink plugin is currently incompatible with Omeka instances installed on the Windows operating system.
+Clients viewing the site in their browser can, of course, use Windows.

 After obtaining the necessary credentials from the UCLDC team and installing the NuxeoLink plugin in Omeka, the Omeka administrator will need to configure the NuxeoLink plugin.
 This requires the following pieces of information:

 Nuxeo URL: [https://nuxeo.cdlib.org/Nuxeo/site/api/v1/automation](https://nuxeo.cdlib.org/Nuxeo/site/api/v1/automation)